Bizzy Bone: Early life

 Bryon Anthony McCane II was born in Columbus, Ohio.
 In 1981, four-year-old McCane and his two sisters were abducted by their mother's ex-husband while their mother was at work and held captive for over two years.
 McCane recalls that at first, he did not know he had been kidnapped and was made to believe that his mother and grandmother were dead.
 During the time they were abducted, he and his sisters lived in many homes, apartments, cars, and motels, all in northern Oklahoma.
 He and his sisters were often beaten, tortured, and sexually assaulted.
 In 1983, the "family" had been living on the Kaw Indian Reservation in Kaw, Oklahoma, for about a year and a half.
-A babysitter saw his photo at the end of the made-for-TV film Adam about the producer and creator of America's Most Wanted, John Walsh's son's abduction, and called the police, resulting in his and his sisters' return to their family.
+A babysitter saw his photo at the end of the made-for-TV film Adam, which dramatized the case surrounding the murder of Adam Walsh, and called the police, resulting in his and his sisters' return to their family.

+Career

 When he was 13, McCane began living with his oldest sister at her home near Cleveland, Ohio.
 During this period, he met Layzie Bone, Krayzie Bone, Wish Bone and Flesh-n-Bone.
 McCane started in hip-hop as a founding member of the group Bone Enterpri$e, which was formed in 1992.
 The group was noticed by one of the founders of the rap group N.W.A, Eazy-E, who modified the group's name to Bone-Thugs-n-Harmony.

-In 2002, McCane appeared on the FOX series America's Most Wanted (hosted by John Walsh, Adam's father) and he revealed his abusive childhood and molestation.
+Bizzy Bone began his solo career in 1998, releasing Heaven'z Movie, followed up by The Gift (2001).
+In 2002, he was dismissed from Bone Thugs-n-Harmony after appearing drunk on stage with them in New York City, but said he had always been a solo artist and was just a guest in the group.
+That year, McCane appeared on the FOX series America's Most Wanted (hosted by John Walsh, Adam's father) and he revealed his abusive childhood and molestation.
 McCane also wrote and performed a song, "A.M.W.", on the show in which he thanks Walsh and encourages abused children to come forward.

+In 2004, Bizzy released Alpha and Omega which showed a change in his musical and lyrical content.
+Fans and critics responded positively to the album.
+Bizzy followed up with the limited-edition leaked album The Beginning and the End.
+Next, he released Speaking In Tongues in 2005.
+The title references an incident in which Bizzy Bone went on a spiritual rant during an interview on Houston radio station KPFT-FM (Party 93.3), speaking in tongues.
+That year, he formed the Bone Brothers with former Bone Thugs-n-Harmony member Layzie Bone, whose first two albums were Bone Brothers (2005) and Bone Brothers 2 (2007).
+He released four studio albums in 2006.
+Two of them, The Story and Midwest Cowboy, performed well on the charts, garnering further positive reviews from music critics.